Lyappa arm

 The Lyappa (or Ljappa) arm, officially Automatic system of re-docking (Автоматическая система перестыковки (АСПр)), was a robotic arm used during the assembly of the Soviet/Russian space station Mir.
 Each of the Kvant-2, Kristall, Spektr and Priroda modules was equipped with one of these arms, which, after the module had docked to the Mir Core Module's forward (or axial) port, grappled one of two fixtures positioned on the core module's hub module.
 The module's main docking probe was then retracted, and the arm raised the module so that it could be pivoted 90 degrees for docking to one of the four radial docking ports.

-Likewise the Prichal module will host the grapple fixtures for the redocking of future modules docked to it from one port to another using the Lyappa Arm attached to those modules, if needed.
+Likewise the Prichal module hosts grapple fixtures for the redocking of future modules docked to it from one port to another using the Lyappa Arm attached to those modules, if needed.

 Both the Wentian and Mengtian modules of the Tiangong space station carry arms to enable them to manoeuvre around the docking hub of the Tianhe core module.
-A mechanical arm dubbed the Indexing robotic arm, which looks similar to the Lyappa arm, allowed them to dock to a radial port of the CCM.
-It is different from Lyappa as it works on a different mechanism.
-Lyappa arm is needed to control the pitch of the spacecraft and redocking in a different plane.
-Where as the Indexing robot arm is needed for docking in the same plane.
-In addition to this arm used for docking relocation, the Chinarm on Tianhe module could also be used as a backup.
+A mechanical arm dubbed the indexing robotic arm, which looks similar to the Lyappa arm, allowed them to dock to a radial port of the Tianhe.
+Both modules are equipped with rendezvous hardware for automated docking to the forward port of Tianhe.
+After docking and inspections, the indexing robotic arms were used to relocate Wentian to the starboard port and Mengtian to the port-side port.
+Unlike the Lyappa arm, which tilts modules to dock them on different planes, the indexing arms work without changing pitch and is used for relocations within the same plane.
+The Chinarm on Tianhe can also serve as a backup for module relocation.